 Mike Gaffney, since 2009.

 Northern Tasmania.
-Mersey covers the entirety of the Devonport and Latrobe council areas.
+Mersey covers the entirety of the city of Devonport, and small parts of the neighbouring Central Coast and Latrobe council areas.

 The electorate of Mersey has existed continuously since 1871, and has always been held by independents.